IamSreeman/IamSreeman.github.io/_posts/2024-10-11-Toriyama-Akira.md

 All in all, I would say Dragon Ball Z> Dragon Ball >> Dragon Ball Super > Dragon Ball GT.

 Some fans forgot the show and took the meme that Goku was a bad father literally.
 See these videos explaining why it's false.
 Goku sacrificed his life TWICE to save his son Gohan in DBZ.
 The Goku is a bad father agenda only survives on that single Senzu Bean incident in the Cell Saga.
 In DBS and DBGT, they might have made him a bad father.
-But I only care about DB and DBZ.
+But I only care about DB and DBZ.<br>

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/vfVV0eWm6c4?si=MtpRuupKLAAFtk7N" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>